 Mining related activities continue to be an important component of the Mexican job market providing income opportunities for many.
 The investment in mining has boosted the employment in areas historically plagued by high rates of unemployment.
 Mining is now the second most important industry in Mexico, after petroleum but surpassing tourism, according to CAMIMEX.
-The number of direct employment in the mining industry has risen to 291,000 and 1.5 million in indirect employment according to the Mexican Social Security Institute's latest data.
-In January 2011 employment in the mining sector increased by 5.4% compared to January 2010.
-These jobs also tend to be higher paying jobs than many other sectors within Mexico.
+In June 2013, the number of people directly employed in the mining industry rose to 338,143 and indirect employment rose to 1.6 million, according to data from the Mexican Social Security Institute.

 Silver is produced both as primary silver and as a by-product of gold and base metal operations.
 Both types of mines exist in Mexico.
-In 2010, Mexican silver production amounted to 141.8 million ounces resulting in Mexico becoming the largest producer of silver in the world.
+In 2012, Mexican silver production amounted to 158.6 million ounces (4,496 tons) resulting in Mexico becoming the largest producer of silver in the world.

 The major mining states are Zacatecas, Sonora, Chihuahua, Coahuila and Durango.
 In respect to mineral products; in the metallic category, silver and gold are the most prominent minerals, followed by copper, zinc and lead.
 The non-metallic category is dominated by cement and bentonite, which hold a majority of the total share.